brenprie/Project-1-Work-From-Home/README.md

 Note: footnote M in the data series = “Data collection issues in 2020 prevent the publication of 2020 annual, Q1, and Q2 ATUS estimates.”

 ### Major Sector Quarterly Labor Productivity and Costs
-1. Download relevant flat files for all series from https://download.bls.gov/pub/time.series/pr/.
+1. Download relevant flat files (all series) from [https://download.bls.gov/pub/time.series/pr/](https://download.bls.gov/pub/time.series/pr/).
-2. Because series titles are not available in the downloads, obtain natural-English series identifiers by employing dictionaries that translate relevant elements of the seriesid codes.
-I chose to define the dictionaries in-script rather than read the external dictionary files for ease and speed of delivering usable data files to the team.
-Reading external files would have the additional benefit of greater scalability, or flexibility if dictionaries are subject to change, and would also allow for ease of use across scripts/projects.
-Note: I dropped some columns not be relevant for this project (e.g., series start- and end-year information) to reduce file size somewhat.
+2. With assistance of ChatGPT, create and run script to read and merge files and save output to single csv file.
+Because series titles are not available in these files, obtain natural-English series identifiers by employing dictionaries that translate elements of the seriesid codes.
+I chose to define the dictionaries in-script, for ease and speed of delivering usable csv file; will modify script to read external dictionaries (more robust/flexible solution) later.

 Files ([Link to folder on repo](https://github.com/brenprie/Project-1-Work-From-Home/tree/main/Raw%20Data/Productivity%20and%20Costs)):
 * Input files: pr.data.1.AllData.txt, pr.series.txt
-* Script file: fetch_bls_productivity_costs.ipynb
+* Script file: fetch_bls_pr.ipynb
 * Output file: pr_processed_data.csv
 * Readme file: pr.readme.txt
 * Series dictionaries: provided for perusal, but not treated as input files at this time